The Carey Federation

 We plan the curriculum carefully to capture the interest of the children and build upon prior knowledge.
 Forging cross curricular links, where possible, helps to provide context and meaning to children’s learning.

-Within RSE (relationships and sex education) we will be discussing ‘Growing and Changing’ – our changing bodies and emotions.
+Within RSE (relationships and sex education) we will be discussing ‘Keeping Myself Safe’, followed by ‘Rights and Responsibilities.

 Class Routines